 It’s easy to know you’re eating sugar when you bite into a donut or candy bar, but there are less noticeable sugars that are wreaking havoc on your health.

 The American Heart Association recommends limiting added sugars to half of your discretionary calories, or no more than 100 calories a day from added sugar for most women and no more than 150 calories a day for most men.
 That's about 6 teaspoons of added sugar for women and 9 for men.

 To put that into perspective, a typical 12-ounce can of regular soda has 130 calories and 8 teaspoons of sugar.But sugar sneaks into seemingly “better for you” beverages as well, like sports drinks and sugary fruit drinks.
 It’s no surprise that sugar-sweetened drinks are the biggest source of added sugar in American diets.
 But sugar is also added to everything from soup to nuts.
 Check the labels of some of the products in your cupboard and fridge.
 “Syrup” means added sugar as well as most ingredients ending with the letters “ose” like fructose and dextrose.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.